The following appeared in a letter to the editor of a local newspaper.

 In sum, the author fails to convince me.
 To bolster this conclusion, he must account for other possible factors in discouraging the students and provide information about their long term reading and learning improvements after being exposed to hearing the audio books.
 To better assess the strength of the argument the author must assures me that the studies’ results accurately reflect the characteristic and learning habits of the whole students.

-- Do you agree or disagree with the following statement?You should not believe everything you read in the newspaper.
+- Do you agree or disagree with the following statement?The automobile is destroying our quality of life.
 80

 argument 1 -- OK